Giannitsa: Sports

-The most popular team is the Anagennisi Giannitsa football team which plays at the Municipal Stadium.
+The most popular team is the Anagennisi Giannitsa which plays at the Municipal Stadium.

 There is a motocross track northwest of the city, in the foothills of Mount Paiko, where local, Greek, and European races are run.

 At the river Loudias, there are rowing races in which the Nautical Club participates.

 Twin towns and sister cities

 Giannitsa is twinned with three cities: